microsoft/mstunnel-ocserv/CONTRIBUTING.md

 ## CCAN

-The directly `src/ccan` contains libraries from the [CCAN project](https://github.com/rustyrussell/ccan).
+The directory `src/ccan` contains libraries from the [CCAN project](https://github.com/rustyrussell/ccan).
 When considering a helper module, check CCAN first.